bobbingwide/fizzie/readme.txt

 - https://developer.wordpress.org/block-editor/tutorials/block-based-themes/
 - https://fullsiteediting.com/

-The tutorials don't really cover the Site Editor (beta) user interface.
+The tutorials didn't really cover the Site Editor (beta) user interface.
+So I was on my own from there on.
 It’s been quite a learning experience.
-Rather than using the Site Editor ( beta ) user interface I've found it easier to edit the Templates and Template parts directly.
+Rather than using the Site Editor ( beta ) user interface,
+I've found it easier to edit the Templates and Template parts directly.
 I've been using the block editor in Code editor mode, then copying and pasting the individual templates and template parts to the .html files that the theme needs to deliver.
 These have to be edited to remove the "postId" attributes.
-In the target site some of the templates and template parts need importing to be customised for the target site.
+In the target site(s) some of the template parts need importing into the Site Editor to be customised for the target site.
+These are the ones that include the navigational blocks.

 So far I’ve managed to create: